ytthuan/LeoSQLServerRServices/ProductCrossSell/README.md

-#Retail Customer Cross-sell Template with SQL Server Machine Learning (R) Services
+# Retail Customer Cross-sell Template with SQL Server Machine Learning ML Services

 In this template, we demonstrate how to develop and deploy end-to-end customer cross-sell prediction models with SQL Server Machine Learning Services.